NESCent/Tools-for-Evo-Hack/wiki/Information.md

 2. There are rare occasions where an attendee may request an exemption to coach-class travel for medical reasons.
-These are addressed on a case-by-case basis and may require a written statement from the attendee�s physician for full consideration.
+These are addressed on a case-by-case basis and may require a written statement from the attendee's physician for full consideration.
 This is a NSF policy.
 3. NESCent expects all participants to select lower cost, 21-day advance purchase tickets through NESCent's selected travel agent.
 In some circumstances, particularly for international travel, we may request that you extend your stay to include a Saturday night.
-We will provide all attendees our travel agent�s name, email address, toll-free telephone number and related contact information, and ask them to contact our agent.
+We will provide all attendees our travel agent's name, email address, toll-free telephone number and related contact information, and ask them to contact our agent.
 4. All flight arrangements should be made through a NESCent